-- 1. Agreed or unopposed motions do not have to be placed on the Court's oral hearing or submission docket.
+- Agreed or unopposed motions do not have to be placed on the Court's oral hearing or submission docket.
 All unopposed or agreed motions should be titled as such.
 These motions are expeditiously presented to The Court without the necessity of a hearing (this includes unopposed motions for continuance). - 2.
-ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. "Plaintiff's First" or "Defendant's Second" or "Third Agreed Motion," etc.).
-A case is not continued or passed without the approval of the Court.
-Failure to appear at a hearing, without the approval of the Court, may result in dismissal for want of prosecution. - 3.
+ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. "Plaintiff's First" or "Defendant's Second" or "Third Agreed Motion," etc.). - 3.
 Agreed motions and orders should contain signature blocks for all parties who are agreed to the relief requested and should state "AGREED AS TO SUBSTANCE AND FORM AND ENTRY REQUESTED" above the signature block.